Advanced Skills for Progressive and Life-Limiting Illness Conversations

 - U of T Nursing Faculty discount is available to participants who hold a current faculty position, a clinical instructor position, an adjunct appointment or a status appointment to the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto

-- ****U of T Nursing Current Student discount is available to participants who are currently completing their BScN, MN or PhD at the Lawrence.
+- Student in U of T Faculty of Nursing discount is available to participants who are currently completing their BScN, MN or PhD at the Lawrence.
 S Bloomberg Faculty of Nursing.

 - Applicable taxes (13% HST) will be added to the registration fees.